Skip to Content

 Awesome view of Oakland Bridge through California Street buildings at night

-Best Free Things To Do In San Francisco
+What Are The Best Free Things To Do In San Francisco?

-Are you visiting San Francisco on a shoestring budget?
-Let’s take a look at the top things you can do in SF for free:
+Are you visiting SF on a shoestring budget?
+Here’s the best things you can do without paying a cent:

 1. Walk the Golden Gate Bridge